South-Paw/salien-script-js/README.md

 1. Close/cancel any running script windows
 2. Open PowerShell on Windows.
-3. Run `npm update -g salien-script-js`
+3. Run `npm i -g salien-script-js`
 4. Re-run your scripts using the same command

 Easy right?